 Setting up a playroom

-We all know that children learn though play.
-Let’s create the perfect space to play, learn and grow.
+We all know that children learn through play.
+Here's how you can create the perfect space to play, learn and grow.

 The location

 The playroom deserves a great location in a well-lit room.
 Ideally, it should be near the common areas so that parents can keep an eye on the children in action.
-If, as for many people, the only appropriate place of your house is in the basement, make sure there is enough light.
-Remember to choose lamps that can resist an occasional lost ball.
+If, as with many people, the only appropriate place of your house is in the basement, make sure there is enough light.

 The finish